Beliavsky/Fortran-code-on-GitHub/README.md

 [f77_zmq](https://github.com/zeromq/f77_zmq): Fortran 77 binding library for ZeroMQ, an open-source universal messaging library, by Anthony Scemama et al.

+[first-timer](https://github.com/p-costa/first-timer): simple timing routines to be used in codes which use MPI and possibly CUDA/OpenACC using NVTX markers, by Pedro Costa

 [FGPU](https://github.com/LLNL/FGPU): code examples focusing on porting FORTRAN codes to run DOE heterogenous architecture CPU+GPU machines, from LLNL.
 The purpose of these is to provide both learning aids for developers and OpenMP and CUDA code examples for testing vendor compilers capabilities.

 [focal](https://github.com/LKedward/focal): modern Fortran abstraction layer for OpenCL, by Laurence Kedward